brianhouse/ART212/next.md

 so... firmata really works. could use that straight to python for processing? does it work over wireless? pair with an accelerometer?

 point being, creating a hardware interface with the glowforge and controls is cool, the question is what it controls (and why) on the processing side

+////////

+sound art is the superior class. the exercise / project structure is good. and it also has readings.

+so eventually, is there a physical computing equivalent to that?